danmactough/node-parserproxy/README.markdown

 Via npm:

-    npm install parserproxy
+    $ npm install parserproxy

 Manually: (A fine idea if you're not going to use in programatically in your node.js program)

-    git clone git://github.com/danmactough/node-parserproxy.git parserproxy
+    $ git clone git://github.com/danmactough/node-parserproxy.git parserproxy
+    $ cd parserproxy
+    $ npm install

-## Example
+## Examples

 ### Manually

+If you want to run a parserproxy for use by several different scripts, then you'll want to clone the repository somewhere on your system and follow this example.

     $ cd parserproxy
     $ node server.js